git-pull/tao-of-tmux/manuscript/01-thinking-tmux.md

 Q> tasks for organizational purposes is satisfactory to run it.
 Q>
 Q> It comes as a disappointment, because some are interested in being able to Q> persist a tree of processes after restart.
-That goes out of scope of what Q> tmux is meant to do.
+It goes out of scope of what Q> tmux is meant to do.
 Q>
 Q> For tasks you repeat often, you can always use a tool, like